mpilar/resume/_sources/technical_skills.txt

 I am familiar with most AWS services, that is to say I've used most of them, while I am not an expert at all of them I understand where they are best used for certain jobs.

-######
-Asgard
-######

-I find Netflix' Asgard to be a very powerful tool to manage deployments in AWS.
-My experience with it is limited but it's power is obvious for large deployments.
+I have scripted some aspects of our operations using python and boto.

 ###########
 munin/monit